 Last year I saw those innovative guys at Freshworks getting Alexa to run an IT service desk report (and other things), and a couple of weeks ago I saw something very similar from ServiceNow.
-This has led me to predict that 2018 will see voice-based interface as a must have in every IT service management (ITSM) tool demo – and I’m pretty sure that this is going to happen.
+This has led me to predict that 2018 will see the voice-based interface as a must-have in every IT service management (ITSM) tool demo – and I’m pretty sure that this is going to happen.

 Don’t get me wrong this is all very clever, and I’m impressed, but what’s the point (of virtual assistants for the IT service desk)?